oracle-livelabs/goldengate/goldengate-microservices23ai-modern/east-replicate/east-replicate.md

 7. In the navigation menu, click **Replicats**, expand the **REAST Replicat**, and select **Statistics**.
 As you click **Refresh**, you can observe the record counts updating as new data is being replicated from the West to East database.

     ![Replicat Statistics](./images/05-07-rep-statistics.png " ")

+You may no proceed to the next lab.

 ## Learn more